microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post-permissions.md

 ---

 # Add permission to fileStorageContainer

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Add [permissions](../resources/permission.md) to an existing fileStorageContainer.
-The application calling this API must have permission to add permissions to fileStorageContainers for the respective container type.
+The application calling this API must have permission to add fileStorageContainers permissions for the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).